Login

 Login prompt in a Linux console.

 Alternatively called a sign in, a login or logon is a set of credentials used to access an area requiring proper authorization.
-Logins grant access to and control of computers, networks, and bulletin boards, and online accounts and other services or devices.
-Today, most logins consist of both a username and password and may be further protected by 2FA.
+Logins grant access to and control of computers, networks, bulletin boards, online accounts, and other services or devices.
+Today, most logins consist of both a username and password and may be further protected by 2FA (two-factor authentication).
+If you forgot your username or password, you'd be unable to sign on to your account until you use the forgot password feature.

 Unable to log in